In my line of work as a personal trainer, it’s pretty obvious that I’ve heard pretty much every excuse under the sun:

 - What if you set your alarm for just five minutes earlier each week, until you built up to enough time for a 30 minute workout?

 - What if you started with walking and running intervals instead of tackling a whole run?

-- What if you showed up just once when you said you would?
+- What if you showed up just once when you said